Skip to main content

 Marco Barricelli* (Director) appeared previously at SCR as Petruchio in The Taming of the Shrew, Salieri in Amadeus and Ben in The Little Foxes.
 He has appeared on Broadway in Tamara and off-Broadway in Agamemnon.
 He was the Artistic Director at Shakespeare Santa Cruz 2008-14, an Associate Artist at the American Conservatory Theatre, and spent many seasons at the Oregon Shakespeare Festival.
 His theatre credits also include Subaru Theatre (Tokyo), Guthrie Theater, Mark Taper Forum (CTG), The Old Globe, La Jolla Playhouse, Long Wharf Theatre, Milwaukee Repertory Theater, Williamstown Theatre Festival, Huntington Theatre Company, Actors Theatre of Louisville, Arizona Theatre Company, Portland Center Stage, Intiman Theatre, Missouri Repertory Theatre, Virginia Stage Company, Indiana Repertory Theatre, Kenyon Festival Theater, the Utah and Illinois Shakespeare Festivals, among many others.
 Screen credits include Pixar’s Luca and Ciao Alberto, “The Book of Daniel,” Holy Silence, “L.A.
 Law,” Romeo and Juliet, Manhunt 2, Clandestiny and 11th Hour.
 He received his training at the Juilliard School and holds an Honorary Degree from American Conservatory Theatre.

-Alex Jaeger (Costume Design) works nationally as a costume designer as well as teaching at UCLA.
+Alex Jaeger (Costume Design) works nationally as a costume designer and also teaches at UCLA.
 Jaeger has designed more than 16 productions for SCR including She Loves Me and Amadeus.
-Some other credits include Two Sisters and a Piano for The Public Theater in N.Y., Mr. Burns for Guthrie Theater, Other Desert Cities and A Parallelogram for the Mark Taper Forum as well as many productions for the Oregon Shakespeare Festival and A.C.T in San Francisco.
-Most recently, he has been involved in a multi venue production of a re-imagined Leopoldstadt by Tom Stoppard at Huntington Theatre Company in Boston, Shakespeare Theatre Company in D.C. and Writers Theatre in Chicago.
+Some other credits include Two Sisters and a Piano for The Public Theater in N.Y., Mr. Burns for Guthrie Theater, Other Desert Cities and A Parallelogram for the Mark Taper Forum, as well as many productions for the Oregon Shakespeare Festival and A.C.T in San Francisco.
+Most recently, he has been involved in a multi-venue production of a re-imagined Leopoldstadt by Tom Stoppard at Huntington Theatre Company in Boston, Shakespeare Theatre Company in D.C., and Writers Theatre in Chicago.
 Other local credits include multiple productions for Boston Court Pasadena, Pasadena Playhouse, A Noise Within, Ensemble Theatre and Rubicon Theatre Company.
-You can see a full resume and photographs at his website alexjaegerdesign.com.
+You can find a full resume and photographs on his website at alexjaegerdesign.com.
 He is a member of the USA 829 union.

 Jerry Patch (Dramaturg) served as dramaturg on more than 150 new plays, including the world premieres of Abundance, Freedomland, Golden Child, Intimate Apparel, Search and Destroy, Three Days of Rain, Ruined and Wit.
-He was the founding project director for South Coast Repertory’s Pacific Playwrights Festival and artistic director of the theatre program of Sundance Institute.
-A professor of theatre and film, he was consulting dramaturg for Roundabout Theatre Company (New York) for nearly a decade and resident artistic director at The Old Globe in San Diego.
-He is now artistic consultant for Manhattan Theatre Club where he served over a decade as Director of Artistic Development, and is Resident Dramaturg at SCR.
+He was the founding project director for South Coast Repertory’s Pacific Playwrights Festival and the artistic director of the Sundance Institute’s theatre program.
+A professor of theatre and film, he was the consulting dramaturg for the Roundabout Theatre Company (New York) for nearly a decade and the resident artistic director at The Old Globe in San Diego.
+He is now an artistic consultant for Manhattan Theatre Club, where he served for over a decade as Director of Artistic Development, and is the Resident Dramaturg at SCR.

-The Telsey Office (Casting) With offices in both New York and Los Angeles, The Telsey Office casts for theatre, film, television, and commercials.
+The Telsey Office (Casting) has offices in both New York and Los Angeles and casts for theatre, film, television, and commercials.
 The Telsey Office is dedicated to creating safe, equitable, and anti-racist spaces through collaboration, artistry, heart, accountability, and advocacy.
 Please visit thetelseyoffice.com for our credits.

 *Member of Actors’ Equity Association, the Union of Professional Actors and Stage Managers in the United States.